-1.You don't need to buy expensive cotton pads to remove makeup ever since a Lidl opened up in my town I decided to there beauty range and have been impressed.
+1.You don't need to buy expensive cotton pads to remove makeup ever since a Lidl opened up in my town I decided to their beauty range and have been impressed.
 The good thing is they're only 48p!
 If you don't have a Lidl,Primark have some cheap pads for 50p.

 2.Cotton buds dipped in micellar water to remove mascara/eyeshadow smudges.

-3.Use makeup brush cleaner (FYI you don't need to spend loads!) or a mild shampoo to clean your makeup brushes/blenders.
+3.Use makeup brush cleaner (FYI you don't need to spend loads!) or a baby shampoo to clean your makeup brushes/blenders.
 I clean mine on a rubber cleaning mat which I got online and then lay on a towel to dry.